Side effects and sex

 Why am I experiencing a loss of sex drive?

 A loss of sex drive, or impotence, can affect anyone.
-It is a common problem and may be a side effect of your medication.
+It's a common problem and may be a side effect of your medicine.
 Anxiety can also have a huge impact on your sex drive and your ability to orgasm.

 Your GP, nurse or cardiac rehab nurse will be understanding and can offer you support.
 They talk to people all the time about sex.
 It may feel embarrassing or uncomfortable to ask questions, but many people feel much better once they do.